MANP Connects: From Vision to Space: Nonprofits Creating Physical Hubs in Maine

 Cost + Registration

-• MANP Connects is remaining free in 2026!
-Optional donation revenue from our events supports the work we do on behalf of all nonprofits in Maine, and we welcome financial support from those who are able to provide it.
+MANP Connects is remaining free in 2026!
+Optional donation revenue from our events supports the work we do on behalf of all nonprofits in Maine, and we are grateful for any financial support from those who are able to provide it.

 About the Panelists